 If you request a self-haul voucher, you must present proof of occupancy (e.g. driver licence) when you arrive at the weighbridge at Summerhill Waste Management Centre that demonstrates that you reside at the property address printed on the voucher.
 Vouchers expire three months from the date that they are issued and cannot be renewed.
 The conditions of use are stated on the voucher.

-Self-haul vouchers: Please allow up to seven working days to receive your voucher.
-Vouchers may arrive sooner than this, but are dependent on Australia Post delivery timeframes of 2-6 business days from the day after posting, although this can vary depending on the destination.
+- Postal option: Please allow up to 14 working days.
+Vouchers may arrive sooner than this, but are dependent on Australia Post delivery timeframes of two to six business days from the day after posting, although this can vary depending on the destination.

-All vouchers are posted on the day that they are issued and are posted directly to the property for which they are requested.
-If you have not received your voucher within 14 days, please contact us on 02 4974 2000 or email us at firstname.lastname@example.org
+If you have requested your voucher via mail it will be posted directly to the property for which it is requested.
+If you have not received your voucher within 14 days, please contact us at email@example.com or on 02 4974 2000.

 Kerbside collections: Please allow up to 12 weeks during busy peak periods.
 Demand for bulk waste collections increases sharply around holiday times, especially in the lead up to Christmas.
 Residents are encouraged to book much further in advance if wishing to arrange for a kerbside bulk waste collection during these periods.